 Even aside from that, The Exorcism of Emily Rose is a dull film.
 It plays like a tv movie version of The Exorcist.
 Even as a courtroom drama, it is deadly dull – courtroom drama films and tv shows hinge upon the provision of twists, doubts or surprises, where here the only story arc comes in convincing the jury what is already shown to the audience.
 The one thing that a film claiming to be a true account of a demonic possession and exorcism might have brought is a fresh approach to its theme.
 Alas, there is nothing in The Exorcism of Emily Rose that is not a cliché borrowed straight from The Exorcist – be it the voices, the telekinetic activity, the obscenities, the body contortions.
 The film cannot help but feel derivative.
 The rest is tired and tepid pop-up scares – people with hollow eyes bleeding black liquid, sinister dark figures, mysterious people that end up being supernaturally killed just as they try to offer helpful information, Emily being swallowed up by her bed – conducted with a complete lack of inventiveness.

 The film is directed by Scott Derrickson who is a genre dabbler, having previously written Urban Legends: Final Cut (2000) and Wim Wenders’ Land of Plenty (2004) and directed one other film Hellraiser: Inferno (2000).
-Derrickson subsequently went onto conduct a not uninteresting remake of The Day the Earth Stood Still (2008), the horror film Sinister (2012), Deliver Us From Evil (2014) based on the supposedly true-life account of a New York detective encountering demonic forces and the adaptation of Marvel Comics’ Doctor Strange (2016).
-Derrickson has also produced the Christian horror film The Visitation (2006) and the horror film Kirsty (2014) and wrote/produced Devil’s Knot (2013) based on the true story of three teenagers in West Memphis Three who were convicted of Satanic ritual murders on next-to-no-evidence, and Sinister 2 (2015).
+Derrickson subsequently went onto conduct a not uninteresting remake of The Day the Earth Stood Still (2008), the horror film Sinister (2012), Deliver Us From Evil (2014) based on the supposedly true-life account of a New York detective encountering demonic forces, the adaptation of Marvel Comics’ Doctor Strange (2016), the horror film The Black Phone (2021) and the Dreamkill episode of V/H/S/85 (2023).
+Derrickson has also produced the Christian horror film The Visitation (2006), the horror film Kirsty (2014), Sinister 2 (2015) and Doctor Strange in the Multiverse of Madness (2022), as well as wrote/produced Devil’s Knot (2013) based on the true story of three teenagers in West Memphis Three who were convicted of Satanic ritual murders on next-to-no-evidence.
 (Although, given The Exorcism of Emily Rose‘s blatant distortion of facts, one wonders if this latter, which is based on a case where the teens were convicted out of people’s superstitions, is going to argue in the reality of the supposed ritual Satanic practices the teenagers were convicted of as well).
 He has been announced as director of a host of other projects including at one point an unmade version of Paradise Lost about Satan’s rebellion against heaven, of Dan Simmons Hyperion books set against a space opera venue and a fantasy version of the Biblical story of Goliath.